HyNTP: A Distributed Hybrid Algorithm for Time Synchronization: Problem Statement

 Under such a setup, our goal is to design a distributed hybrid controller that, without knowledge of the drift parameter and of the communication times in advance, assigns the input $u_i$ to drive each clock $\tilde{\tau}_i$ to synchronization with every other clock $\tilde{\tau}_k$, with $\tilde{\tau}_k$ evolving at a common prespecified constant rate of change $\sigma^* > 0$ for each $k \in \nodes$.
 This problem is formally stated as follows:

-\begin{problem} Given a network of $n$ agents with dynamics as in (\ref{eqn:clk_dynamics1}) and (\ref{eqn:clk_dynamics2}) represented by a directed graph $\mathcal{G}$ and $\sigma^* > 0$, design a distributed hybrid controller that achieves the following two properties when information between agents is exchanged at times $t_j$ satisfying (\ref{eqn:t_bounds}): \begin{itemize} \item[i)] Global clock synchronization: for each initial condition, the components $\tilde{\tau}_1, \tilde{\tau}_2, \ldots, \tilde{\tau}_n$ of each complete solution to the system satisfy \item[ii)] Common clock rate: for each initial condition, the components $\tilde{\tau}_1, \tilde{\tau}_2, \ldots, \tilde{\tau}_n$ of each complete solution to the system satisfy \end{itemize} \end{problem}
+\begin{problem} Given a network of $n$ agents with dynamics as in (\ref{eqn:clk_dynamics1}) and (\ref{eqn:clk_dynamics2}) represented by a directed graph $\mathcal{G}$ and $\sigma^* > 0$, design a distributed hybrid controller that achieves the following properties when information $\tilde{\tau}_k$ for each $k \in \mathcal{N}(i)$ is received by node $i$ at times $t_j$ satisfying (\ref{eqn:t_bounds}): \begin{itemize} \item[i)] Global clock synchronization: for each initial condition, the components $\tilde{\tau}_1, \tilde{\tau}_2, \ldots, \tilde{\tau}_n$ of each complete solution to the system satisfy \item[ii)] Common clock rate: for each initial condition, the components $\tilde{\tau}_1, \tilde{\tau}_2, \ldots, \tilde{\tau}_n$ of each complete solution to the system satisfy \end{itemize} \end{problem}